PseudoKnight/CHDiscord/README.md

 ### discord_broadcast([channel], string)
 Broadcasts text to the specified channel (or default).
 Message must not be empty, else it will throw an IllegalArgumentException.
+Requires the 'Send Messages' permission.

 ### discord_delete_message(channel, id)
 Deletes a message on a channel with the given id.
+Requires the 'Manage Messages' permission.

 ### discord_private_message(user, string)
 Sends a private message to the specified Discord server member.